Advanced Studies in Theological Ethics

 1. What must I do?
 And where do I turn for guidance?
 The process and sources of ethical reasoning.

 2. Does theology influence ethics?
 Using scripture, tradition, philosophy and experience in ethical reasoning.

 3. Contemporary contentious moral issues and positions: explorations and evaluations.

 |Transition||Students who have previously completed THEO6003 will not be permitted to enrol in RELT6003.|

-|Modes of Delivery||Distance Learning : Paper Based|
+|Modes of Delivery||Distance Learning : IT Based|

-|Contact Hours||Lecture: for 1 hour(s) per Term for Full Term|
+|Contact Hours||Lecture: for 1 hour(s) per Week for Full Term|

 Self Directed Learning: for 2 hour(s) per Week for Full Term